 I have seen leadership through the context of wellness.
 Health and fitness is becoming a very large and welcoming community, and there are many people who crave this kind of support.
 I am a member of a nutrition team that focuses on how we fuel our body.
 The leader of my group sets an example with her exceptional spirit and kind words.
 I know that when I wake up in the morning, there will always be a text of encouragement waiting to be read.
 Not only is she setting a good example for the rest of the group to follow, but she’s also making all member of the group feel welcomed and involved.

 Hello!
-My name is Emma Schmiesing and I am a first-year at Ohio State.
-I am a Biology and Criminology double major, and I hope to add Spanish as a minor.
+My name is Emma Schmiesing and I am a second-year at Ohio State.
+I am majoring in Criminology with minors in Spanish as well as Legal Foundations of Society.
 The combination of family and sports has always played a huge role in my life.
 I grew up with ten other siblings, and we always played together in the backyard and on the playground!
 Throughout high school I focused on swimming and softball, and I was lucky enough to compete against some of my sisters!
 I joined the Dunn Sport and Wellness Scholars program because I loved how it combined athletics with such a strong sense of community.
 I can’t wait to take part in club and/or intramural sports, and I look forward to spending time in the RPAC!

 In addition to my family and sports, I also love trying new things!
 Whether that be new foods, new places, or new experiences, I’m always game.
 I enjoy going to baseball games, spending time with friends, watching Netflix, and exploring this beautiful city!
 I live about an hour and a half northwest of Columbus, in the small town of Minster.
 My mom doubles as a stay at home mom and nurse, and my dad is a supervisor in a factory.
 I have ten siblings!
 Alice (my twin), Sam, Grace, twins Mary & John, Charlie, twins Frank & Rose, Lucy, and Anne.